david-mears/conspiracy_joke_website/README.md

 Prooto Indo European (or ‘Proto Window European’) is actually a secret project to DEFENESTRATE BRITAIN from Europe.

-### The original language of Europe was called LATIN which the Romans brought along with their Pax Romana (packs of lettuce given as a peace offering).
+### The original language of Europe was called LATIN (Lingua Ab Tempore Initii Nostri) which the Romans brought along with their Pax Romana (packs of lettuce given as a peace offering).

 Modern Latin is known as ESPERATNO which means “HOPE” and is an anagram of Saent E(u)ropa.
 This is a reference to Saint Europe, the proton saint of Europe in Roman Catholicism.